hashicorp/consul/website/source/docs/connect/index.html.md

 ## Observability

-One of the key benefits Consul Connect is the uniform and consistent view it can provide  of all the services on your network, irrespective of their different programming languages and frameworks.
+One of the key benefits of Consul Connect is the uniform and consistent view it can provide  of all the services on your network, irrespective of their different programming languages and frameworks.
 When you configure Consul Connect to use sidecar proxies, those proxies "see" all service-to-service traffic and can